neuroscout/neuroscout-cli/README.md

 The easiest way to get Neuroscout running is using Docker.
 Just pull it from Docker hub!

     docker pull neuroscout/neuroscout-cli

+You can also pull a pre-built singularity image from Github Packages as well:

+    singularity pull ghcr.io/neuroscout/neuroscout-cli:master

 #### Usage
 Neuroscout is easy to use.
 Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH93`) you can run it in one line: